justin-carver/Squrl/README.md

 ### Database Security

 - [ ] [Client-side Field Level Encryption](https://docs.mongodb.com/manual/core/security-client-side-encryption/) for MongoDB *can* be configured (if applicable) with appropriate settings for either deterministic or randomized encryption.
+This requires access to MongoDB Enterprise.

 ## Great Reads